yumetan/SimpleCameraDemo/README.md

 SimpleCameraDemo
 ================

-Simple Camera Demo on Andorid- Educational Purpose
+Simple Camera Demo on Android - Educational Purpose

+Adding some extra documentation for GitHub demo...